 there are several tiers of towering waterfalls on the western side of Mt.
 Moosilauke; all of these falls are visited on the Appalachian Trail; the trail is steep is not recommended when wet; altogether, the falls drop more than 1,000 feet; a backpacking opportunity exists at Beaver Brook Shelter a short distance above the falls

 Champney Falls & Mt.
-Chocorua 7.6 miles
+Chocorua rating 7.6 miles

 round-trip